Welcome to:

 At the intersection of art and science, heritage and legacy, Conservation Sciences is an international consultancy that provides clients with independent, interdisciplinary scientific expertise to evaluate, diagnose, and preserve their cultural heritage.

-Our mission is to investigate, understand, preserve art collections, architecture, archives and archaeology through sound science, education, training, and collaborations with a network of highly-qualified conservation professionals.
-Understanding a work of art and how to stabilize it often requires scientific analysis, diagnosis, and technologies.
+Our mission is to investigate, understand, and preserve art collections, architecture, archives, and archaeology through sound science, education, training, and collaborations with a network of highly qualified conservation professionals.
+Understanding a work of art and how to stabilize it often requires scientific analysis, diagnosis, and technology.

 COURSES OFFERED